MunawarRaza/prometheus/README.md

 ![alt text](https://github.com/MunawarRaza/prometheus/blob/master/assests/summary_metrics_example.png)

 ### What is timeseries ###
 When we "hit node_cpu_seconds_total" We receives the data against all CPUs and therir states (idl,nice,user,system).
-The combination of metric_name and label returned in the response of above query is called 1 time series.
+The combination of metric_name and unique label returned in the response of above query is called 1 time series.
 Since we got four results then there are four timeseries.
 We can see the timestamp which is same for each result.
 We got the result at single point in time.

 ![alt text](https://github.com/MunawarRaza/prometheus/blob/master/assests/instant_vector_data_type_example.png)